 The XenApp and Desktop Service requires Cloud Connector.
 The XenMobile Service requires either Cloud Connector or an IPsec tunnel for Enterprise connectivity to XenMobile.

-The Cloud Connector needs to be installed on a Windows 2012 R2 or Windows 2016 server that is domain joined.
-This server should be able to communicate with the resources in the Resource Location that you want to manage from your Citrix Cloud workspaces.
+Install the Cloud Connector on a machine running Windows Server 2012 R2 or Windows Server 2016.
+This machine must be joined to your domain and able to communicate with the resources that you want to manage from Citrix Cloud.

 Silent installation or push deployments of the Connector using Group Policy or other deployment systems is supported.
 See Citrix Cloud Connector Technical Details for required silent install parameters.